FREYJA: Efficient Join Discovery in Data Lakes: Related Work

 \section{Related Work}

-In this section, we review related work on join discovery, distinguishing syntactic and semantic methods as earlier described.
-Note that the line that differentiates both can be blurry, thus our aim here is to highlight two general trends, the former relying on measuring or approximating set-overlap metrics, while the latter employing neural representational learning mechanisms.
-We overview these systems in table \ref{tab:sota_class}.
+In this section, we review related work on join discovery.
+Classical solutions relying on integrity constraints (e.g., PK-FKs~\cite{jiang2020holistic}) are ineffective in data lakes due to their heterogeneous and large-scale data.
+Hence, we focus on modern solutions, distinguishing between \textbf{syntactic} methods that approximate set-overlap metrics and \textbf{semantic} ones based on TRL.
+We overview these systems in Table \ref{tab:sota_class}.

-\stitle{Syntactic approaches} \textbf{SilkMoth} \cite{DBLP:journals/pvldb/DengKMS17} proposes a method to generate signatures from a subset of attribute tokens, which are used in an inverted index to prune the search space.
-Then, a verification step is performed on the remaining candidates to discard those that do not hold for a certain similarity metric. \textbf{JOSIE} \cite{DBLP:conf/sigmod/ZhuDNM19} and \textbf{PPJoin} \cite{DBLP:journals/tods/XiaoWLYW11} both propose to optimize the number of comparisons when computing the similarity metric.
-JOSIE builds a ranked list from the $k$ most relevant candidate tables with highest containment, where attributes ranked at the top will have a larger number of common values.
-PPJoin employs prefix filtering to avoid computing similarity values for all possible values.
-An even more efficient alternative is to leverage the use of hash functions, expecting that the signature of values under locality-sensitive hashing schemes will collision in the same bucket. \textbf{MinHash} \cite{DBLP:conf/sequences/Broder97} uses the minwise hash function from the LSH collection, with a collision probability equal to the Jaccard similarity.
-This requires, for every value, to compute the MinHash signature hundreds of times. \textbf{LSH Ensemble} \cite{DBLP:journals/pvldb/ZhuNPM16} focuses on finding attributes with a high containment similarity, that is, to cover as many values as possible. \textbf{Aurum} \cite{DBLP:conf/icde/FernandezAKYMS18} represents relations between datasets and their attributes in a graph data structure.
+\stitle{Syntactic approaches} \textbf{SilkMoth}~\cite{DBLP:journals/pvldb/DengKMS17} generates token-based signatures to prune the search space with an inverted index. \textbf{JOSIE} \cite{DBLP:conf/sigmod/ZhuDNM19} and \textbf{PPJoin} \cite{DBLP:journals/tods/XiaoWLYW11} optimize the number of comparisons when computing the similarity metric.
+JOSIE builds a ranked list from the $k$ candidate tables with highest containment.
+PPJoin employs prefix filtering to avoid computing similarity values for all possible values. \textbf{MinHash} \cite{DBLP:conf/sequences/Broder97} uses the minwise hash function, with a collision probability equal to the Jaccard similarity, requiring, for every value, to compute the MinHash signature hundreds of times. \textbf{LSH Ensemble} \cite{DBLP:journals/pvldb/ZhuNPM16} focuses on finding attributes with a high containment similarity. \textbf{Aurum} \cite{DBLP:conf/icde/FernandezAKYMS18} represents relations between datasets and their attributes in a graph data structure.
 In this graph, attribute nodes are related if their hashing signatures, generated from their instances, are similar in an LSH index.